Camper Parent Questions

 When do I get to pick up my camper at camp?

-The closing ceremony time and pick-up will be specified in the camper packet after registration.
+The closing ceremony time and pick-up will be specified in the camper welcome packet after registration.
 A $50 fine will be exacted for every 45 minutes past the pickup or drop-off time.
 We have a lot going on at camp, and we need our campers to be there on time.
-If you run into an issue, call the office immediately.
+If you run into an issue, please call the office immediately.

 What if my camper needs to leave a day early?